biouno/biouno.github.io/content/projects/_index.md

 The BioUno project provides mainly [Jenkins Plug-ins]({{< ref "/jenkins-plugins.html" >}}) to the community.

-The list below includes some sub-projects that started in BioUno that are re-used by these plug-ins or to fill in gaps left by other projects.
+The list below includes some subprojects that started in BioUno that are re-used by these plug-ins or to fill in gaps left by other projects.

 <table class="pure-table pure-table-bordered" style='width: 100%'>